hyperjank/submerger/README.md

 * ``LLM_API_KEY`` – API token for the language model service.
 * ``LLM_API_BASE`` – Base URL of the API (e.g. ``http://localhost:8000/v1`` for
   a local model).
-Defaults to the public DeepSeek endpoint.
+Defaults to the local endpoint.
 * ``LLM_MODEL`` – Model name to use (defaults to ``deepseek-chat``).

 You can then run ``sync_subtitles.py`` or ``llm_align.py`` with your two subtitle files regardless of language.
 Both scripts provide command line options for the input files and language codes.
+Use the ``--deepseek`` flag if you want to send requests to the public DeepSeek service instead of the local API.

 ### Future: